 First, he makes this a story about the Doctor and the biggest day of his life.
 Think of how different an approach this is to The Three and Five Doctors, where the multiple Doctors simply come out to play, just to have an adventure.
 Setting this story on the last day of the Time War gives it an event worth watching and makes it more than just a chance to watch rival Doctors squabble.
 It’s an event big enough for this biggest of episodes.

 Secondly, John Hurt.
 Every anniversary story’s been short its full quota of Doctors and each has come up with inventive ways around the problem.
 But Moffat’s is the most audacious.
-Without Christopher Eccleston, he needs a Doctor upon whom to shoulder the story’s moral core – the redemption of the Doctor post his Time War atrocity.
+Without Christopher Eccleston, he needs a Doctor upon whom to shoulder the story’s moral weight – the redemption of the Doctor post his Time War atrocity.
 At a pinch, it could have been Paul McGann.
 But in search of a marquee name to hang out the front his 50th anniversary, the Moff creates an entirely new and hitherto unheard of Doctor and has him played by a movie star.

 Think the Doctor is a tough role to play?
 Pah, step aside children.
 Hurt is instantly right in the part, creating, as McGann did 17 years earlier, a fully formed Doctor in about an hour.
 There’s a lovely bit somewhere in all the associated behind the scenes material about this story, where Doctors Smith and Tennant giggle like naughty schoolboys about their own acting deficiencies compared to Hurt.
 Smith says he’s busy pulling faces like mad, when all John Hurt has to do is look and the shot’s in the can.